Straas/Straas-iOS-sdk/Examples/README.md

 - You are ready to run the `VideoChat` target.

-## How to integrate your messaging UI with StraaS-iOS-sdk sample
+## How to integrate your message UI with StraaS-iOS-sdk sample

 We provide message UI by using [SlackViewController](https://github.com/slackhq/SlackTextViewController) to demonstrate how iOS StraaS Messaging SDK can do.

-To integrate our Messaging UI example, we suggest to use  [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to make our UI example as a vendor.
+To integrate our Message UI example, we suggest to use  [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to make our UI example as a vendor.
 This can not only keep you tracking our latest UI update but also make you customized your own UI version.

-#### prerequisite
-Make sure you've read the previous chapter [Use Chat Room](https://github.com/StraaS/StraaS-iOS-sdk/wiki/Messaging-Service#use-chat-room), and set your STSSDKClientID properly.
+Before we getting started, make sure you've read the previous chapter [Use Chat Room](https://github.com/StraaS/StraaS-iOS-sdk/wiki/Messaging-Service#use-chat-room), and set your STSSDKClientID properly.

-#### Integration with Submodule
-First, you should fork [StraaS-iOS-sdk](https://github.com/Jerome1210/StraaS-iOS-sdk) to your github account.

-Use command line to go to your project folder which will use our UI example, and do:

-1. create vendor folder

-  `mkdir vendor`

-2. cd to vendor folder

-  `cd vendor`

-3. Add StraaS-iOS-sdk as submodule

-  `git submodule add https://github.com/<#your_github_account>/StraaS-iOS-sdk StraaS-iOS-sdk`

-That's all you have to do.
-Open the vendor file, you should see `StraaS-iOS-sdk` there waiting to serve you.

-#### CocoaPods
+#### Install the 3rd party libraries used by our sample into your project
-Since Messaging UI example also use 3rd party libraries to complete an great experience sample, you should add those libraries into your Podfile too.
+Since Message UI example also use CocoaPods 3rd party libraries to complete a great experience sample, you should add those libraries into your project Podfile too.

 ```
-   target '<YOUR_TARGET_NAME>' do
+   target '<#YOUR_TARGET_NAME#>' do
       pod 'StraaS-iOS-SDK/Messaging'
       pod 'SDWebImage'
       pod 'SlackTextViewController'